optakt/optakt.github.io/content/knowledge/flare.md

 The genesis block in the DAG structure is represented by the graph first link, called "genesis vertex".
 This is the point where the first two edges of the graph meet.

-When a new transaction is created, its parents are defined in the DAG structure as its ancestors and the transcation is their newly created descendant.
+When a new transaction is created, its parents are defined in the DAG structure as its ancestors and the transaction is their newly created descendant.
 The parent-child relationship in DAG is not mandatory for a child transaction may not have any relation to its parents transactions outputs.
-It can actually spend funds received in other transactions from its [ancestor set](../../../glossary.md#Ancestor-Set).
+It can actually spend funds received in other transactions from its [ancestor set](glossary.md#Ancestor-Set).
 This is the set of all transactions reachable via parent edges throughout history.
 Oppositely — the term "progeny" means all existing (and potentially existing) children transactions and their children.

 The main purpose of a consensus protocol is to avoid the inclusion of conflicting transactions into the ledger.
 Even though the characteristics of a conflicting transaction are defined on an application level (ex. transactions that spend same UTXO), the notion of conflict can be abstracted in order to define the conflicting set.
 In Avalanche, every transaction belongs to a conflict set.
-This set consists of multiple transactions that are invalid towards each other or it is a singleton set - then it contains a single transaction (in the case of a virtuous transaction).
+This set consists of multiple transactions that are invalid towards each other, or it is a singleton set - then it contains a single transaction (in the case of a virtuous transaction).
 Since reaching a consensus means to avoid any conflicts between transactions, only one transaction from each conflict set can be included in the approved path of transactions.

 Avalanche instantiates a Snowball instance for each conflict set.
 Avalanche treats the concept of repeated queries and multiple counters from Snowball taking advantage of the DAG structure.
 Specifically, when a transaction `T` is queried, all of its ancestors reachable through the DAG edges from it are implicitly part of the query.
 Consequently, nodes would respond positively to a query for transaction `T` only if `T` and all of its ancestors are the preferred option in their respective conflict sets.
-If more than a given threshold of responders vote positively, the transaction gets a [chit](../../../glossary.md#Chit).
+If more than a given threshold of responders vote positively, the transaction gets a [chit](glossary.md#Chit).
 After that nodes compute their level of confidence as the sum of transaction chit and the chits its progeny, meaning they query the transaction just once and rely on new vertices and possible chits added to the progeny to build up their confidence.

 Described ties are broken in case of preference for first-seen transactions.
-TODO: explain this Chits can also be decoupled from the DAG structure, making the protocol immune to attacks where the attacker generates large padded subgraphs.
+Chits can also be decoupled from the DAG structure, making the protocol immune to attacks where the attacker generates large padded subgraphs.

 ### Consensus Specification

 Each node `u` keeps track of all transactions it has learned about in set `Tu`.
-The set `Tu` is [partitioned](../../../glossary.md#Partition-of-a-Set) into mutually exclusive conflict sets — `PT` (partition of `T`), and `PT ∈ Tu`.
+The set `Tu` is [partitioned](glossary.md#Partition-of-a-Set) into mutually exclusive conflict sets — `PT` (partition of `T`), and `PT ∈ Tu`.
-Since conflicts are [transitive](../../../glossary.md#Transitive-Relation), if `PTi` and `PTj` are conflicting, they belong to the same conflict set of transactions — `PTi = PTj`.
+Since conflicts are [transitive](glossary.md#Transitive-Relation), if `PTi` and `PTj` are conflicting, they belong to the same conflict set of transactions — `PTi = PTj`.
 Conflicting transactions have the equivalence relation because they are equivocations spending the same UTXO.

 The parent connection to `T'` from `T` is expressed as `T' <— T`.
-The relation `T' *<— T` is its reflexive [transitive closure](../../../glossary.md#Transitive-Closuse-of-a-Graph) meaning that there is a path from `T` to `T'`.
+The relation `T' *<— T` is its reflexive [transitive closure](glossary.md#Transitive-Closure-of-a-Graph) meaning that there is a path from `T` to `T'`.
 If `T' <— T`, then every node in the system that has `T` also has `T'` and knows about the same relation `T' <— T`.
 If such a relation between these transactions do not exist, then no node ends up with `T' <— T`.